sepp2k/TeSSLa-mirror/tessla-compiler/doc/Usage.md

 #  Tessla compiler Usage

+## Scala

-The TeSSLa compiler can be run in the following way:
+The TeSSLa Scala compiler can be run in the following way:

 ```
-java -jar tessla.jar compile [options] <tessla-file>
+java -jar tessla.jar compile-scala [options] <tessla-file>
 ```

 Following options are available:

 ```
--a, --add-source <value>         Additional source file included on top of the generated source
+-a, --add-source <value  Additional source file included on top of the generated source
--o, --out-file <value>           Place the generated source code at this location.
+-o, --out-file <value>   Place the generated Scala source code at this location.
--b, --bin-file <value>           Compile TeSSLa specification to an executable binary file which is created at the given location.
+-j, --jar-file <value>   Compile TeSSLa specification to an executable jar file which is created at the given location.
 -n, --no-io              Replaces I/O Handling in generated source with simple API interface
--g, --target-language <value>    Select the target language to compile to: (scala, rust)
 ```

-## Scala

 ### Stdio monitor generation